Nine Songs of the Moving Heavens

-Nine Songs of the Moving Heavens (天行九歌 (tiān xíng jiǔ gē)), is a Chinese animated CG TV series which was released on March 10, 2016, and produced by Robin Shen and directed by Chen Qianyuan.
+Nine Songs of the Moving Heavens (天行九歌 (tiān xíng jiǔ gē)), is a Chinese animated CG TV series that was released on March 10, 2016, and produced by Robin Shen and directed by Chen Qianyuan.
 It can also be translated as Nine Songs of the Sky.
 This series is the prequel to The Legend of Qin, which takes place before the time of the Qin dynasty.
-In an interview with Robin Shen, it was stated although the two animated series have intersections of characters and timelines, Nine Songs of the Moving Heavens is an independent story with the focus on the creation of the Quicksand group by the Ninth Prince of Han, Han Fei.
+In an interview with Robin Shen, it was stated that although the two animated series have intersections of characters and timelines, Nine Songs of the Moving Heavens is an independent story with the focus on the creation of the Quicksand group by the Ninth Prince of Han, Han Fei.

 Story

-During the Warring States period in China, danger seems to lurk within the Han State which is seen to be the weakest of the Seven States.
+During the Warring States period in China, danger seemed to lurk within the Han State which is seen to be the weakest of the Seven States.
 It is under threat from the more powerful Qin State while the ageing Han King is losing his grip on power due to internal power struggles.
 The greatest threat is the Great General of Han, Ji Wuye and the Four Fearful Warriors of Nightfall, each specializing in military, finance, politics, and espionage.

-The Ninth Prince of Han, Han Fei, hopes to create a new world with a stronger Han State which can overcome its internal problems and withstand the pressure from the Qin.
+The Ninth Prince of Han, Han Fei, hopes to create a new world with a stronger Han State that can overcome its internal problems and withstand the pressure from the Qin.
 He forms Quicksand with Wei Zhuang, Zhang Liang, Zinü, and Nong Yu, who support the Prince in realizing his goal while helping to combat the forces against him.